SortableJS/Vue.Draggable/README.md

 This props is used to pass additional information to child component declared by [tag props](#tag).<br>
 Value:
 * `props`: props to be passed to the child component
+* `attrs`: attrs to be passed to the child component
 * `on`: events to be subscribe in the child component

 Example (using [element UI library](http://element.eleme.io/#/en-US)):